 When writing your content, always make your audience the centre of focus.
 Yes, you have a message to communicate, but how can you package it in a way that’s relevant for your readers?
 Think about who your key demographic is, how much time they’ll spend reading your post, and what tone of voice best reflects your company.
 We’ve created some tips for writing better online content to help you.

 We’ve also written a guide to making content calendars and created a foundation content calendar for you, both of which you can access here.
 This initial calendar will help you get started as it contains key holidays, national and noteworthy dates and well-known industry events.
 You can then add in additional content relevant to your business – we’ve gathered a list of resources we think will help.
-And remember, quality copy needs good writers – so get in touch with Stratton Craig.
+And remember, quality copy needs good copywriters – so get in touch with Stratton Craig.